 I don’t know about you, but when I make something in my own home, from all-natural ingredients that I choose, I know that my family is getting the best of the best.
 Making your own personal products is not complicated, nor does it take up much of your time.
 And it saves you money in the long run.

 So, back to the lil ones.
 Below is a super easy homemade baby shampoo recipe, that can also be used on their hair and body, and on yours too!
-The base soap is an all natural botanical soap called Botanic Gold, that can be used for just about everything: skin care, brushing teeth, household cleaner, baby care, fruit/veggie washing, cleaning your toilet (!) and so much more.
-(I love this stuff so much that I should get paid for how much I talk about it online!)
+The base soap is an all natural botanical soap, made from plant enzymes, called Enviro-One, that can be used for just about everything: skin care, brushing teeth, household cleaner, baby care, fruit/veggie washing, cleaning your toilet (!) and so much more.
+(I love this stuff so much that I should get paid for how much I talk about it online! (*hint, hint, Enviro-One executives*)

-There are actually over 200 uses for this Botanic Gold all-natural soap.
-I pick mine up at Amazon.
+There are actually over 200 uses for Enviro-One all-natural soap.
+I pick up mine at their website: Enviro-One.
 It is super concentrated, so it will last a very long time.
-While it may be $99 for a gallon, one part soap mixed with 10 parts water usually can replace all of your cleaning and skin care products…for possibly a year or more.
-(No, I am not paid by Botanic Gold to say this – this soap just excites me that much).
-(UPDATE: I’m still on my first bottle and it’s 2 years later!)
+It may seem expensive, but when you use one part soap mixed with 10 parts water, and you can usually replace all of your cleaning and skin care products with it, it’s totally worth it in my opinion and experience.
+My first gallon lasted me over 2 years.
+(I have not been paid by Enviro-One to write this).

 Homemade Baby Shampoo Recipe: